BFI Film Academy – specialist residential programme

-Each residential course will focus on the complete craft and workflow of one of the different specialisms – animation, documentary, screenwriting or VFX – with leading industry professionals delivering masterclasses and practical skills training.
+Each residential course will focus on the complete craft and workflow of one of the different specialisms – animation, documentary, screenwriting, VFX and programming – with leading industry professionals delivering masterclasses and practical skills training.
 Participants will also receive bespoke careers advice.
-This an intensive hot-housing course to be run during February half-term for between five and nine days.
+This an intensive hot-housing course to be run during February half-term or summer for between five and nine days.

 In order to apply for any BFI Film Academy course, you must: